danplatypus30/tp/docs/DeveloperGuide.md

 #### User Interface Improvements

-- Support for various languages including right-justified languages
+- Support for more languages, including right-justified languages
 - Keyboard shortcuts for common operations
 - Support the use of up/down on keyboard to toggle among commands